 action, then RECEIVE_POSTS

 with the posts for the requested subreddit.
-For this, we’ll also exclude the receivedAt
+Exclude the receivedAt

 property in the RECEIVE_POSTS

-action, as in the previous test, and also add the transformed response body in the posts
+action, as in the previous test, and add the transformed response body in the posts

-Next, we create the store, giving it some initial state then dispatch the fetchPosts
+Next, create the store, giving it some initial state, then dispatch the fetchPosts

-Finally, we assert that the list of actions applied to the store should match the sequence in our expectedActions
+.
+Finally, assert that the list of actions applied to the store should match the sequence in your expectedActions

 array.

-Testing reducers The reducers are at the heart of redux since they are how we update the state of our whole application.
-The reducer tests should help us verify that each of our dispatched actions updates the state as expected.
+Reducers are at the heart of Redux because they are how you update the state of your whole application.
+The reducer tests should help verify that each of your dispatched actions updates the state as expected.

 Here are the contents of the reducers/index.js